apivideo/api.video-documentation/vod/creating-and-managing-chapters.md

 ### WebVTT file formatting

-For more information on VTT formatting: https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API
+WebVTT is a format for displaying timed text tracks for captions or chapters.
+It is a text based format, which must be encoded using UTF-8.
+Check out the [Mozilla developer guide](https://developer.mozilla.org/en-US/docs/Web/API/WebVTT_API) for more information about WebVTT.

-You can check the formatting of the VTT with a free online tool here: https://w3c.github.io/webvtt.js/parser.html
+To ensure that you use the correct formatting in your VTT file, api.video recommends using a parser to check for errors before you upload the file.
+[Click here](https://w3c.github.io/webvtt.js/parser.html) for a free online VTT parser.

 {% capture content %}
 **Incorrect VTT file formatting**